 and want and strife that would seem sadly familiar to those in ancient

-(strong words that I wish he would actually believe as it respects
+times. (strong words that I wish he would actually believe as it respects

 abortion, because in that case the strong always dominate the weak).